-South Korea is becoming an increasingly popular travel destination.
-Rich with history, culture, and tasty cuisine, and packed with beautiful scenery, the only question is where to start?
-We pick the 10 most picturesque towns in South Korea.
+South Korea is becoming an increasingly attractive travel destination for visitors from across the world.
+Rich with history, culture and tasty cuisine, the East Asian nation is also packed with beautiful scenery.
+The only question is; where to start?
+Here is our guide to the most picturesque towns and cities in South Korea.

 Damyang is located towards the southern tip of South Korea and is actually a small county containing a number of small towns and villages.
 Visitors flock to Damyang for its wealth of bamboo, including a bamboo theme park and a bamboo museum.
 Visitors can peruse bamboo kitchen supplies or other practical gifts, as well as taste unusual bamboo wine or ice cream.
 There are also a couple of nearby hiking opportunities around the mountains of Byeongungsan and Chuwolsan.

 Off the northwest coast of South Korea, a couple of hours’ boat journey from the mainland, is Deokjeokdo, a small island famed for its relaxing beaches and hiking routes.
 The island is secluded but has a decent selection of hotels, guesthouses and restaurants.
 There are both sandy and pebble beaches and a beautiful pine forest where visitors can enjoy a shady walk.
 While there are many idyllic islands for visitors to choose from around the country, Deokjeokdo is a popular choice with those staying in Seoul, as it makes a perfect day trip from the city.